Kursaal is an installment tale which is part of a regular challenge involving the use of three given prompts

 A simple man, the question bewildered Chief Constable Twittering.

 "Out there, all is commonplace.
-Dull and coarse as jute threads," explained Isabella "But in here, everything is remarkable.
+Dull and coarse as jute threads," explained Isabel "But in here, everything is remarkable.
 A smorgasbord of fancy and mulberry silk.
 The turnstile is the passage between two worlds.
 From the mundane to the extraordinary, provided one is careful not to spoil the illusion."

 She patted his hand.
 Her beryl ring sparked carmine red in the sun.